webix-hub/docs/data/api/ui.filemanager_onafterback_event.md

 onAfterBack
 =============

-@todo:
-	check

 @short:
-	fires after the Back button has been clicked
+	fires after the Filemanager "back" button has been clicked

 @params: